The ultimate guide to not being an idiot when travelling. Learn from my mistakes –

 3. Don’t get off the bus to Bosnia during a rest stop … EVER:

 Two hours into the bus journey across the border from Croatia and into Bosnia.
 “Ten minute break” explains the driver.
-So off I jump to the toilet which is a 5 second walk away.
+So off I jump to go to the toilet (which is a 5 second walk away).
 I leave my passport on the bus with my bags, assured that they are in safe hands with trusted company and assured that I don’t need my possessions to pee.
 I walked into the available cubicle and attempted to pee whilst trying to hold the door closed with my foot and grab the toilet roll with my hand.
 I exit the toilet 2 minutes later.
 The bus has disappeared.
 Long story short.
 After a lot of swearing (and unanticipated sprinting) I make it to the bus.
 If it weren’t for the screaming of “STOP THE BUS” I’d probably still be Bosnia selling my clothes to get enough cash to bribe border control to let me across.

 4. Don’t queue for the bus in Croatia: